TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/Index.rst

 .. --------------------------------------------------
 .. -*- coding: utf-8 -*- with BOM.

-.. include:: ../Includes.txt
+.. include:: ../../Includes.txt

 .. _working-with-typoscript:

 Working with the TypoScript template record
 """""""""""""""""""""""""""""""""""""""""""

 In the last steps, we have worked in the HTML template.
 Now we will work at another place.
 We will now work in the TYPO3 Backend.
 There we will create a TypoScript template and configure it as we need it.

 .. _typoscript-template:

 TypoScript template records - a brief introduction
 **************************************************

 A TypoScript template is a record that contains the configuration information used to display content in a website; the frontend.
 It is written using the TypoScript scripting language.
 The templates are edited in the "Web" section of the TYPO3 backend and are stored in the database in the sys_template table.

 Typoscript can be used to control nearly everything in the frontend, for example the doctype, the meta data in the header element of your website, the display of content inside the body tag and even each single rendering instruction, which TYPO3 uses internally to display your content elements.

-For more information on the options available in TypoScript template records see the TypoScript reference, TSref.
+For more information on the options available in TypoScript template records, see the :ref:`TypoScript reference, TSref <t3tsref:start>`.

 .. _create-ts-template: